PRP: Efficacy, Safety, and Cost

 It’s a proven treatment procedure that has been approved by the U.S. Administration.

-Moreover, some famous athletes like Rafael Nadal, the tennis star and Tiger Woods have also been known to use PRP injections for the purpose of healing injuries.
+Moreover, some famous athletes like Rafael Nadal, the tennis star and Tiger Woods have also been known to use these injections for the purpose of healing injuries.

 Composition of Plasma

-There are four major categories that are used for the preparation of PRP.
+There are four major categories that are used for the preparation of Platelet-rich Plasma.

-- Leukocyte reduced PRP (P-PRP; leukocyte reduced or pure PRP)
+- Leukocyte reduced (P-PRP; leukocyte reduced or pure Platelet-rich Plasma)

 - Pure platelet-rich fibrin